 “Considered to be one of the most influential people in San Diego, Ed Fletcher (1872-1955) spun many tales that still dominate the City’s land development and water historiography.
 His embellished accounts of his own role in the Cuyamaca Water Company obscure a number of colorful episodes in San Diego’s history.
 This article revisits Fletcher’s life and times, highlighting stories about the “Bonanza King” James A. Murray (1840-1921); the accidental naming of Lake Murray; and a yacht club at Pebble Beach paid for, albeit indirectly, by San Diego county ratepayers.”

 Last month I travelled to Monterey, California to tie up loose ends on research for my biography of James A. Murray.
 I knew several things about Murray’s life in Monterey prior to my trip.
 He moved there in 1904, at age 64, eight years into his second marriage.
 He purchased the Tevis Estate from David Jacks, and was likely the home’s first permanent occupant.
 The home remained in the Murray family until it was demolished in the 1940’s to make way for the expansion of Cannery Row.
 Murray died in the home in 1921 and the battle for his estate played out in the Monterey Superior Court.
 Today, a portion of the residence (the horse stables and corral) is the site of the Monterey Bay Plaza & Spa.
 Five other buildings occupy the site as well.
 The Monterey Bay Inn sits on the location of his main residence.
-During the seventeen-year period that Murray called Monterey his home, he commissioned a monument to mark the location of Junipero Serra’s first mass, purchased a Leon Trousset painting of the same event, found work for a dear friend at the Monterey Cypress newspaper, buried that friend at the San Carlos cemetery, commissioned a monument to mark his friend’s grave, and loaned money to several Monterey residents, including artist Charles Rollo Peters.
+During the seventeen-year period that Murray called Monterey his home, he commissioned a monument to mark the location of Junipero Serra’s first mass, purchased a Leon Trousset painting of the same event, found work for a dear friend (John Maguire) at the Monterey Cypress newspaper, buried that friend at the San Carlos cemetery, commissioned a monument to mark his friend’s grave, and loaned money to several Monterey residents, including artist Charles Rollo Peters.
 Murray’s wife remained in Monterey after his death, as did her son by another marriage, Stuart Haldorn, and his wife Enid Gregg.

 My primary research objective on this trip was to define the relationship between Murray and Charles Rollo Peters.
 My secondary objective was very broad.
 I wanted to find any other information that would further define Murray’s role in Monterey’s early history.
 My advance work for the trip was aided by James Perry at the Monterey County Historical Society and Dennis Copeland at the City Library.
 Perry pulled the case numbers I needed to look up court records involving Murray – two of which involved Peters.
 Copeland pulled a glass negative of the Trousset painting that I could examine to determine if Murray’s version was the same one that now hangs in the Carmel Mission.
 My plan was to review the cases at the Superior Court, see if the negative matched the Trousset painting at the Carmel Mission and then spend time looking though reels of local newspapers at the City Library.
 My time flipping through the newspapers was just a hunt for random stories.